varigence/docs/bimlflex/user-guide/data-mart-templates.md

 ### Common Architectures and The Data Mart as a Whole

-This implementation guide covers the modeling and implementation of star schema facts and dimensions.
-It doesn’t cover Kimball architecture as a concept.
+This implementation guide covers the modelling and implementation of star schema facts and dimensions.
+It doesn't cover Kimball architecture as a concept.
 Best practices and basic dimensional implementation constructs, like date and time dimensions are required but considered out of scope for this documentation.

 In terms of common architectures, this document begins as the point where a user wants to load the Data Mart and the previous layers of their architecture have already been determined.
 However, it should be stated that users can implement almost any standardised architectures.